Skip to content

 Back to Blog

-high severity January 27, 2026 · scope unconfirmed
+high severity January 27, 2026 · 4 min read Unverified claim — what this is

 anagnosdoor.com Listed by incransom Ransomware Group

 On January 27, 2026, Anagnos Door Co. appeared on the leak site of the incransom ransomware group.
-The Illinois-based company, which installs and services commercial overhead doors in the Chicago area, had internal files exfiltrated after a ransomware attack.
+The Illinois-based company, which installs and services commercial overhead doors in the Chicago area, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose information was taken remains unknown, the breach affects anyone whose records were stored in the company’s systems, including customers, suppliers, and employees.

 Public reporting indicates that internal files were stolen and later published on the incransom leak site.
 Anagnos Door Co., founded in 1989, employs about 50 people and generates roughly $8.6 million in annual revenue.
 The company specializes in commercial and industrial door solutions and employs IDEA-certified fire door technicians.
 No specific customer list, employee roster, or financial database has been publicly detailed in the initial disclosure, but the nature of a ransomware incident typically means contracts, invoices, contact lists, and service records were among the data taken.